Is it important to you that your kids have a voice?

 Your kids can be free thinkers.
 They can have a strong voice—and they can share that voice respectfully with others and with you.
 But it takes practice for them (and sometimes for us parents, too).

-This week, let go of the idea that your kids are being purposely disrespectful and help them find the line between free thinking and respectful.
+This week, let go of the idea that your kids are being purposely disrespectful and help them find the line between free thinking and respect.

 NOTE: Only you can know if their disrespect has crossed the line to being abusive.
 This blog post refers to run-of-the-mill kid stuff but if you believe you are being abused by your child, please get support.